 Current Alzheimer Research

 Hamlett, Eric D.; Boger, Heather A.; Ledreux, Aurelie; Kelley, Christy M.; Mufson, Elliott J.; Falangola, Maria F.; Guilfoyle, David N.; Nixon, Ralph A.; Patterson, David; Duval, Nathan; and E., Ann Charlotte, "Cognitive Impairment Neuroimaging And Alzheimer Neuropathology In Mouse Models Of Down Syndrome" (2016).
-Neurobiology.
+Translational Neuroscience.
 315.